wugology/Infection/README.md

 Once you have created the `coachList`, you can use the other functions `getUsers()`, `total_infection(user)`, and `limited_infection(number)`.

 ###getUserList()
-Simply run the command `getUserList()` and it will return a list of all users, including students and teachers.
+Simply run the command `getUserList()` and it will return a list of all users, including students and coachs.
 This function does not take any parameters.
 ```
 >>> getUserList()
 ['Sal', 'Jane', 'Sophia', 'Juan', 'Pierre', 'Mohammed', 'Yossi', 'Maria', 'Pat', 'Lee', 'Alex']